mojio/Mojio.Client/README.md

 Getting Started
 ===============

 To begin developing with our client, you will need your very own application ID.
 First you will need to create an account and login to our developer center.
 We recommend starting with our sandbox environment (https://developer.moj.io/).
+The enviroment will need to be set when authenticating a user (See **Authenticate a Mojio User** for more details)

 Once you have logged in, you can create a new Application.
 From here, you will want to copy the Application ID, this will be required to initialize the Mojio.Client.

 Initializing the Client